AI Governance in Fraud Detection

 -

-- How is AI model performance monitored over time to prevent accuracy degradation?
+- How does the vendor monitor AI model performance over time to prevent accuracy degradation?

-- What human oversight mechanisms are embedded into AI decision-making processes?
+- What human oversight mechanisms are built into the decision-making process?

 -

-- Can the vendor adapt models quickly to meet evolving EU & UK regulations?
+- Can the vendor adapt models quickly to meet evolving EU and UK regulations?

-- Do they support regulatory impact assessments (DPIAs & AI risk assessments)?
+- Do they support regulatory impact assessments (DPIAs and AI risk assessments)?

 Conclusion

-Financial institutions cannot afford to treat fraud detection AI as a "black box"—explainability, fairness, and human oversight are now regulatory imperatives.
-The EU AI Act formalises these governance requirements, while the UK maintains flexibility but will likely align over time.
-Vendors must proactively provide documentation, bias mitigation, and compliance-ready governance, and issuers must hold them accountable.
-Now is the time for financial institutions to assess their AI strategies and ensure they meet these evolving standards.
+Financial institutions cannot treat fraud detection AI as a black box.
+Explainability, fairness, and human oversight are now regulatory imperatives.
+The EU AI Act formalises these governance requirements; the UK maintains flexibility but will likely align over time.
+Vendors must provide documentation, bias mitigation, and compliance-ready governance.
+Issuers must hold them accountable.
+Financial institutions that assess their AI strategies now, before enforcement tightens, will be better positioned than those that wait.